Qazzquimby/sprite2roa/README.md

 It's meant to be a good starting point for porting existing characters over, and cut down on the development time for sprites.

+## Existing content
+Already processed sprites can be found [here](https://mega.nz/#F!px8w3KTQ!HvGsOg6-LB0HdkI1UomC_w) If you have a substantial sprite repository to add, please contact me  to add it.

 ## Usage
 Though all the code is released available, only the dist directory is required for use.